OpenDSA/OpenDSA/RST/source/HashFunc.rst

 slot in the array is a hash function, but it does nothing to help us find records during a search operation.

-We would like to pick a hash function that stores the actual records in the collection such that each slot in the hash table has equal probablility of being filled.
+We would like to pick a hash function that maps keys to slots in a way that makes each slot in the hash table have equal probablility of being filled for the actual set keys being used.
-Unfortunately, we normally have no control over the key values of the actual records, so how well any particular hash function does depends on the distribution of the keys within the allowable key range.
+Unfortunately, we normally have no control over the distribution of key values for the actual records in a given database or collection.
+So how well any particular hash function does depends on the actual distribution of the keys used within the allowable key range.
 In some cases, incoming data are well distributed across their key range.
 For example, if the input is a set of random numbers selected